 - FLY is effective in collective leadership, coming together with diverse stakeholders to realize the common goal that all kids be valued, supported, and able to live healthy, free, and productive lives.

-We have six strategies for approaching the work:
+FLY’s Systems Change Framework consists of six strategies for approaching the work:

 - Youth Voice: FLY will elevate youth voice to influence policies and practices at the local, state, and national levels, creating opportunities for young people to serve as agents of change.